-The use of water is subject to a specific action, through the installation of faucets with sensors or automatic shut off at our motorway rest areas and the sharing of best practices with awareness-raising initiatives on water saving.
+The use of water is subject to a specific action, through the sharing of best practices with awareness-raising initiatives on water saving.

 Elior Group is reducing its energy consumption through the implementation of efficient equipment such as timer switches and low consumption lighting, the development of renewable energy produced from bio-waste coming from the catering operations and the growing use of remote communication systems such as videoconferencing.